zhmcclient/zhmc-ansible-modules/docs/source/development.rst

         MN=0.8
         BRANCH=stable_${MN}

-3. Check out the branch the new version is based on, make sure it is up to date with upstream, and create a topic branch for the new version:
+3. Check out the base branch for the version that is being started, make sure it is up to date with the remte repo, and create a topic branch for the new
+    version:

     .. code-block:: sh